spire24G/WordFrequency/README.md

 You can either build or build+run the application

-To build the console application, you can execute the command line with a CMD in the folder WordFrequencyApp :
+To build the console application, you can execute the command line with a CMD in the folder WordFrequency:
 ```cs
 dotnet build WordFrequency.sln
 ```